-It is the student's responsibility to meet with the international student advisor BEFORE making any travel plans or purchasing tickets to limit the possibility of being denied permission to reenter the US.
+It is the student's responsibility to meet with the DSO before making any travel plans or purchasing tickets to limit the possibility of being denied permission to reenter the US.

 Financial Aid

 Higher education is one of the most significant investments individuals make in their lifetime.
 Earning power and a happy, purposeful life will both be enhanced by the right degree.
 Paying for that degree calls for planning and commitment.